Balloch, West Dunbartonshire: Geography

 Balloch is at the north end of the Vale of Leven, straddling the River Leven itself.
 It connects to the larger town of Alexandria and to the smaller village of Jamestown, both of which are located to its south.
 It also borders the Kilpatrick Hills.
 To the east of the town lies the major local authority housing scheme in the area known as 'The Haldane' or 'The Mill of Haldane'.
 Glasgow is located around 16 mi to the southeast.
-Balloch lies on the 56th parallel, at about the same latitude as Moscow.
+Balloch lies on the 56th parallel at about the same latitude as Moscow.

 Tourism

-With its accessible location at the southern end of Loch Lomond and just off the main road from Glasgow to the West Highlands (A82), it is an important centre of tourism, especially from Glasgow and Dumbarton.
+With its accessible location at the southern end of Loch Lomond and just off the main road from Glasgow to the West Highlands (A82), it is an important centre of tourism, especially from Glasgow.
 The village has a number of hotels, inns and pubs, and there are cruises from Balloch up Loch Lomond, and other services, including to nearby locations like Luss, and the Renfrew Ferry service.
 The largest number of boats cruising on Loch Lomond leave from Balloch.
-The village is also the home of Dunkirk vessel Skylark XI which helped rescue 600 troops during WWII.
+The village is also the home of Dunkirk vessel Skylark IX which helped rescue 600 troops during WWII.
 It contains Balloch Country Park and Balloch Castle, and is at the southern end of the first Scottish national park, Loch Lomond and The Trossachs National Park.
 There is a Sea Life Centre in the village.
 The Loch Lomond Youth Soccer Festival used to take place in the village.
 "Lochfoot" in the Jean Robertson novels of Jane Duncan is partly based on the village.
 The PS Maid of the Loch is currently being restored at Balloch pier and the Balloch Steam Slipway is located nearby.